Before you start

 Image 118.6 – Custom MMC

 To save this Snap-in, go to the File menu, and select Save.
 Notice the folder in which the new Snap-in will be saved (it’s Administrative Tools).
 Write the name of your console, and click Save.
 Microsoft Management Consoles use the extension .mscwhich stands for Microsoft Common Console Document (MCCD).
-By default, files which use the .msc extension open with the application Microsoft Management Console (MMC).
 If we go back to Administrative tools in Control Panel, notice that we don’t see our newly created console.
 But, if we create shortcut to Administrative Tools in our All Programs menu, we will see our custom Snap-in in Administrative Tools there.